Authentic Cairo: 15 Hidden Gems My Family Taught Me to Love (Beyond the Pyramids)

 Café Riche

-In downtown Cairo, it's not just a café: it's an institution.
-Since its opening in 1908, it has been the scene of literary gatherings, political debates, and bohemian evenings that marked Egypt's 20th century.
+In downtown Cairo, Café Riche isn't just a café: it's an institution.
+Since 1908, it's hosted literary gatherings, political debates, and bohemian evenings that shaped Egypt's 20th century.

-Writers, artists, and intellectuals, including Naguib Mahfouz, have passed through here, finding inspiration and companionship at its tables.
-The atmosphere seems suspended in time: walls that have heard heated discussions, love stories, and ideas that shaped the modern country.
+Naguib Mahfouz, writers, artists, and intellectuals found inspiration at its tables.
+The atmosphere feels suspended in time: walls that heard heated discussions, love stories, and ideas that built modern Egypt.

-A distant echo of the Parisian salons where the women of the French Revolution also conspired and dreamed of a new world.
+It echoes the Parisian salons where the women of the French Revolution conspired and dreamed, the cafés of Saint-Germain-des-Prés in Paris where culture unfolded over endless conversations.

-Order a strong Turkish coffee, gaze at the old portraits, and feel the weight of history.
+Sit at Riche, order strong Turkish coffee, gaze at old portraits, and feel the weight of history.

 Café Groppi

-Famous for its chocolates and ice cream, it was the meeting place for the city's cosmopolitan elite.
-It also gained literary life in the pages of The Man in the White Sharkskin Suit, where it appears as the setting for this sophisticated and international Cairo.
+Famous for chocolates and ice cream, it was the cosmopolitan elite's meeting place.
+It gained literary life in the pages of the Man in the White Sharkskin Suit, that immortalized it as the setting for sophisticated, international Cairo.

-For me, Groppi is even more special: it was here that my father proposed to my mother.
-I can imagine the scene at a discreet table, amidst displays of refined sweets and the hustle and bustle of a Cairo that breathed romance and modernity.
+For me, Groppi holds something deeper: this is where my father proposed to my mother.
+I can imagine the scene: a discreet table, refined sweets, a Cairo breathing romance and modernity.

-Groppi, for me, is proof of how literature and life can intertwine: a place that exists simultaneously in fiction and family memory.
+Groppi proves how literature and life intertwine: a place existing in both fiction and family memory.

 How to explore the cafés: